Spotlight on Highline College

 Because coding skills are needed in most cybersecurity jobs, and because coding is now so accessible, it is important to at least learn to read and understand code, even if you don't learn to write it.

-The Pathway to Success: Grit, Clubs, and The Internship Challenge
+The Pathway to Success: Grit, Clubs, and Internships

 Student success is multifaceted.
-Along with technical skills, the DACUM panels identified several soft skills.
-Those include adaptability, attention to detail, and being coachable.
-A notable skill in that list is “having grit”.
-But what does grit really mean?
-At Highline, it is promoted as a skill possessed by people who don't give up.
+Along with technical skills, the DACUM panels identified several soft skills like adaptability, attention to detail, and being coachable.
+A notable trait requested by employers is “having grit”.
+A technician with grit maintains persistence beyond the “giving up” point.
 Grit propels the curious to keep troubleshooting and problem-solving, even after others say it's unsolvable.
-Grit spurs students to attend professional networking events, find mentors, gather advice, make continuous improvements, and hunt for internships.
-A student with grit fills their resume with accomplishments and certifications.
+Grit spurs students to participate in competitions, pursue projects, earn certifications, and hunt for internships.
+Resumes reveal grit when filled with such things.

 Both Highline and the CCoE actively promote cyber meet-ups, job fairs, and conferences where students can establish relationships with industry professionals that lead to jobs and internships.